 Dr. d’Alpoim Guedes has worked in the archaeology of China for the past 10 years where she has participated in a wide range of projects including establishing a program of archaeobotanical research in Southwest China where she analyzed material from Sichuan and Yunnan and from the Chengdu Plain Archaeological Survey.
 She currently is also a member of a Tao River Archaeological Project in Gansu.

-Dr. d’Alpoim Guedes is on the academic board of directors of the Institute for Field Research and is sits on the International Government affairs committee of the Society for American Archaeology.
+Dr. d’Alpoim Guedes is the secretary for the Society of Ethnobiology and is on the academic board of directors of the Institute for Field Research and sits on the International Government Affairs Committee of the Society for American Archaeology.